Cycling and Hate Speech - Opinion

 The reality is that most people who cycle are just ordinary men and women getting on with their daily lives.
 They are trying to do so in a built environment that, for the most part, has been designed to be hostile to their particular mode of transport.

 It is time for Irish media organisations to start taking their responsibility on this topic seriously.
-If they continue to ferment antagonism towards a group of vulnerable road users like cyclists, it is inevitable that they will be at least partly responsible for someone dying or being seriously injured on our roads.
+If they continue to foment antagonism towards a group of vulnerable road users like cyclists, then it is inevitable that they will be at least partly responsible for someone dying or being seriously injured on our roads.

 Cycle-hate is potent, dangerous and ultimately futile.
 It needs to stop.

 - *Official Garda figures state that 14 cyclists have been killed this year, but there is some confusion regarding a 15th person, Paul Hannon, who was either on his bike or walking beside it when he was struck and killed on Patrick Street, Dublin. *